PopovicAna/Dynamic-Network-Visualisation/README.md

 ![](Images/03_Optimise.png)

-For more background information on the significance of choising target variables and optimising the mentioned measures please see [this repository](https://github.com/PopovicAna/Prioritisation-of-analytical-techniques)
+For more background information on the significance of prioritising analytical techniques (i.e. choising target variables and optimising measures) please see [this repository](https://github.com/PopovicAna/Prioritisation-of-analytical-techniques).

 ### Plots page